tweag/nickel/rfcs/007-bytecode-interpreter.md

 OCaml uses a uniform memory representation where any value is represented as a single machine word.
-Unboxed values (integers, floats, etc.) are distinguished from pointers by ther least significant bit (and are thus encoded on `n-1` bits compared to their, say, C equivalent).
+Unboxed values (integers, floats, etc.) are distinguished from pointers by their least significant bit (and are thus encoded on `n-1` bits compared to their, say, C equivalent).
 This is needed for garbage collection only.

-Boxed values are represented as a pointer to a block, which is a contiguous area of the memory with a one-word header, which holds:
+Boxed values are represented as a pointer to a block, which is a contiguous area of the memory with a one-word header.
+The header holds:

 - the size
 - the color (for garbage-collection)